ProtProtocols/IsoProt/README.md

   - [ ] Change statically typed variables to command line parameters
   - [ ] Replace isobar version with one of our's
+  - [ ] Output files, which folder structure?

 Planned features: